Privacy and Cookie Statement

 Accepting this statement acknowledges Robert Gordon University will not be responsible for damages you or any others may suffer as a result of the loss of confidentiality of any such information.

 As a user of the Robert Gordon University website you consent to the collection and use of information as outlined in this statement.
 If this statement is changed we will post these changes on the Robert Gordon website at this location.
-The use of your personal information is covered by our registration under the Data Protection Act 1998.
+The use of your personal information is covered by GDPR.
 You can, under this legislation, request a copy of the information we hold about you.
 If any information we hold about you is incorrect please let us know and we will correct it.

 How to contact us